Bamboo Palm Common Problems Indoors and How to Fix Them

 Bamboo Palm brown leaf tips are caused by four possible reasons.
 Trim off the brown tips with sterilized scissors.

 One reason for brown leaf tips in Bamboo Palm is dry air.
-To increase humidity, set the pot on a wet pebble tray .
+To increase humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
 Check out these techniques on how to raise humidity for houseplants.

-The third reason for brown leaf tips in Bamboo Palm is cold draughts.
-Protect it from cold draughts or keep it away from draughts inorder to maintain an average warmth with a minimum of 120C.
+The third reason for brown leaf tips in Bamboo Palm is cold drafts.
+Protect or keep it away from drafts inorder to maintain an average warmth of 15-280C with a minimum of 120C.

 The fourth reason for brown leaf tips in Bamboo Palm is damage by touching.
 Keep the palm away from the line of traffic.